thuliteio/thulite.io/content/privacy-policy/index.md

 I run [Plausible](https://plausible.io/) analytics on gethyas.com.
 The following information is collected:

 - __Page URL__.
 I track the page URL of each page view on this website.
 I use this to understand which pages have been viewed and how many times a particular page has been viewed.
-For example: _https://gethyas.com/docs/prologue/introduction/_.
+For example: _https://gethyas.com/_.
-- __HTTP Referer__.
+- __HTTP Referrer__.
 I use the referrer string to understand the number of visitors referred to this website from links on other sites.
 For example: _https://github.com/_.
 - __Browser__.
 I use this to understand what browsers people use when visiting this website.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.
 For example: _Chrome_.
 - __Operating system__.
 I use this to understand what operating systems people use when visiting this website.
 I only use the brand of the operating system and don’t include the version number or any other details.
 This is derived from the User-Agent HTTP header.
 The full User-Agent is discarded.
 For example: _GNU/Linux_.
 - __Device type__.
 I use this to understand what devices people use when visiting this website.
 This is derived from window.innerWidth.
 The actual width of the browser in pixels is discarded.
 For example: _Desktop_.